grockcharger/hardWayPython/README.md

 hardWayPython
 =============

-All my &lt;learning python the hard way> project
+All my <learning python the hard way> project

+Think I will going through it~